-Bailiff'sGP22-OI-Non-15Her Majesty's Platinum Jubilee 2022DepartmentThe Bailiff's Chambers requests funding in order to mark Her Majesty the Queen's 70th year on the throne.
-Celebrations to commemorate the Platinum Jubilee are being planned across the Crown Dependencies,
+Her Majesty's Platinum Jubilee 2022

-United Kingdom and Commonwealth.
+The Bailiff's Chambers requests funding in order to mark Her Majesty the Queen's 70th year on the throne.
+Celebrations to commemorate the Platinum Jubilee are being planned across the Crown Dependencies, United Kingdom and Commonwealth.